tchwork/utf8/README.md

 As the turkish locale requires special cares, a `Patchwork\TurkishUtf8` class is provided for working with this locale.
-It clones all the features of `Patchwork\Utf8` but knows about the turkish specificities.
+It clones all the features of `Patchwork\Utf8` but knows about the turkish specifics.

 Usage
 -----